DennisRKok/AVMs/README.md

 # AVMs
 ## About the Author
 I'm Dennis Kok, student Master Operations Management & Logistics at the TU/e.
-This repository contains the models made for my thesis called 'Designing an explainable and accurate comparable sales method for residential real estate.'.
+This repository contains the models made for my thesis 'Designing an explainable and accurate comparable sales method for residential real estate.'.

 ## About the scripts
 This repository consists of two python files.
 The first file contains the novel Forest Based Comparable Sales Method.